evidentlyai/evidently/docs/book/dashboard/design_dashboard_api.md

 Multiple tabs is a Pro feature available in the Evidently Cloud.
 {% endhint %}

-By default, you add Panels appear to a single monitoring Dashboard.
-You can create Tabs to organize them.
+By default, you add all Panels to a single Dashboard view.
+You can create multiple Tabs to organize them.

 {% tabs %}